lbryio/lbry.com/content/news/195-nov-dec-update.md

 ![redesign progress](https://spee.ch/@lbry:3f/redesign-progress-2.jpg)

 ### LBRY for Android Updates {#android}
-Along with LBRY Clarke, we released a LBRY for Android update, which is available through the (Playstore](https://play.google.com/store/apps/details?id=io.lbry.browser) or via [APK](http://build.lbry.io/android/latest.apk).
+Along with LBRY Clarke, we released a LBRY for Android update, which is available through the [Playstore](https://play.google.com/store/apps/details?id=io.lbry.browser) or via [APK](http://build.lbry.io/android/latest.apk).

-Please remember, if you previously installed the APK version, you’ll need to uninstal itl for the Play store version to work.
-Make sure to [backup your wallet](https://lbry.io/faq/how-to-backup-wallet))!
+Please remember, if you previously installed the APK version, you’ll need to uninstall it for the Play store version to work.
+Make sure to [backup your wallet](https://lbry.io/faq/how-to-backup-wallet)!
 This version supports the latest LBRY SDK which means faster startup, download speeds, and upgraded wallet.
 It also includes 2 new features: the ability to tip and redeem reward codes!

 ![Android](https://spee.ch/@lbry:3f/android-reward-code.jpg)